Verifying a Digital Signature

 A digital signature is a security mechanism based on cryptography.
 It allows someone to verify two crucial aspects of information security:

 Message integrity — The message received is identical to what was originally sent.
 Nothing, not a single character, has been changed, added, or deleted.

 Sender authentication — The message was in fact sent by the person or other entity the message claims to be from.

 More formally, that's Proof of Content and Proof of Origin.

 If the digital signature can be verified, then you can have very high confidence in data integrity and sender identity.
 If it cannot, then either the data has been somehow modified or it is an attempt to spoof the identity of another sender.
 You cannot tell precisely how it was modified — what was changed, added, or deleted — and certainly not who modified it, just that someone did something to it.

 How Do You Verify A Digital Signature?

-The simple answer is that you just need to import my public key into your PGP keyring and make sure that your mail tool uses it.
+The simple answer is that you just need to import the needed public key into your PGP keyring.

 The OpenPGP standard has been around since November 1998.
 However, some mail tools such as Outlook Express do not understand it.
 If you're reading this because you were puzzled or worried by mysterious "unknown attachments" reported by your mail tool, there's the reason.